-The goal of the GMT project is to restore the telescope to working order so that it may be used for educational and public viewing.
+The goal of the Great Melbourne Telescope project is to restore the telescope to working order so that it may be used for educational and public viewing.

-In August 2008, the Astronomical Society of Victoria, Museum Victoria and Royal Botanic Gardens, Melbourne signed a memorandum of understanding to pursue the feasibility of restoring the GMT and reinstating it in its original building at the former Melbourne Observatory site, adjacent to the Botanic Gardens.
+In August 2008, the Astronomical Society of Victoria, Museum Victoria and Royal Botanic Gardens, Melbourne signed a memorandum of understanding to pursue the feasibility of restoring the Great Melbourne Telescope and reinstating it in its original building at the former Melbourne Observatory site, adjacent to the Botanic Gardens.

-- Dr Philip Moors, CEO, Royal Botanic Gardens, Melbourne
+- Professor Tim Entwisle, Director & CEO, Royal Botanic Gardens, Melbourne

 - Jim Pollock, Restoration Director, Astronomical Society of Victoria